carlosedp/lbconfig-operator/Readme.md

 The IPs are updated automatically based on the Node IPs for each role or label.
 The objective is to have a modular architecture to allow plugging additional backends for different load balancer providers.

+You’ll need a Kubernetes cluster to run against.
+You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
+**Note:** Your controller will automatically use the current context in your kubeconfig file (`~/.kube/config`) (i.e. whatever cluster `kubectl cluster-info` shows).

 Quick demo:

 [![Demo](https://img.youtube.com/vi/4b7oYA4nO5I/0.jpg)](https://www.youtube.com/watch?v=4b7oYA4nO5I)